TheStig294/100-more-randomats-pack-2/README.md

 # Newly added randomats

+1. Get No-Scoped! - 360 no scope AWPs only!
 1. You can only run once - Anyone who presses the sprint key a second time dies!
 1. Combo - Triggers a random interesting combo of randomats
 1. There's a little Doncon inside us all... - Spawn a mini-doncombine when you die